waimea-wlpapps/300dtd-assessment/docs/Design.md

 The accessibility implications of a digital technology or digital outcome involve ensuring it is available and can be used by every end-user possible regardless of their limitations.

-Replace this text with an explanation of why the implication is relevant to this particular project.

 I will need to design my system to be as accessible as possible since the end-users will need my website this is relevant because there cant be people with impairments or limitations that means that they're unable to use the website.
 Every worker in the retail store needs access and able to use the website.
 The website should work as expected on any device of the end-users it should have no problems with using different devices.

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

 As i design my website I will make sure that the colour and tone I combine will have good levels of contrast to help in accessing texts/icons/graphics I will make sure that the different colours used will not hurt anybody's eyes and will not make the website difficult to use if they're colour blind.
 I will have to make sure that the font and font size are readable as we don't want a too fancy font or too small font that some people are unable to read the words.
 The font will be straight forwards